 Why is there a business license tax?

-- Businesses locate in cities because of the concentration of commercial activity centered in a city.
-This commercial activity is supported by city services including police services, fire services, zoning, street lights, sidewalks and many others that can’t be paid for on an individual usage basis.
+Businesses locate in cities because of the concentration of commercial activity centered in a city.
+This commercial activity depends on city services, including police and fire protection, zoning, street lights, sidewalks and many others that can’t be billed on an individual usage basis.

 How important is the business license tax to city services?

 In most cities, 25 to 50 percent of their general fund budgets come from the business license tax, and there is no alternative revenue stream to replace it.

 City leaders have little flexibility in raising revenue because of Act 388’s millage and reassessment caps and restrictions on the use of other revenue sources such as hospitality and accommodations taxes.
 This is in addition to the shrinking allocation from the Local Government Fund.

 The model business license ordinance, developed by the Municipal Association, outlines language cities can use to ensure their business license ordinances comply with state law and other best practices of business licensing.